Large Spikes in Stochastic Gradient Descent: A Large-Deviations View: Introduction

 \subsection{Examples of the Theorem}

 In this section, we will present some examples to illustrate the theory derived in the previous section.
-Even in very simple settings, where the dataset consists of only two or three datapoints chosen with non-equal probabilities, the structure of $G, \alpha$ shows nontrivial structure.
+Even in very simple settings, where the dataset consists of only two or three datapoints chosen with (potentially) unequal probabilities, the structure of $G, \alpha$ shows non-trivial structure.